IcaroPablo/pan-gama-academy/README.md

 Each class is followed by a coding challenge and you can check the folders in this repository for each day's challeges separately.

+>_Please keep in mind that this repository is not finished yet and it is being continuously improved as the bootcamp goes on_

 ## Usage

 <strong>If you already have JRE installed:</strong>